hakanolgun/notes-from-books/Software/react_dev.md

 This is because **the ref itself is a regular JavaScript object,** and so it behaves like one.

-You also don't need to worry about [avoiding mutation](/learn/updating-objects-in-state) when you work with a ref.
+You also don't need to worry about [avoiding mutation] when you work with a ref.
 As long as the object you're mutating isn't used for rendering, React doesn't care what you do with the ref or its contents.

-### Refs and the DOM {/_refs-and-the-dom_/}
+### Refs and the DOM

 You can point a ref to any value.
 However, the most common use case for a ref is to access a DOM element.
 For example, this is handy if you want to focus an input programmatically.
 When you pass a ref to a `ref` attribute in JSX, like `<div ref={myRef}>`, React will put the corresponding DOM element into `myRef.current`.
 Once the element is removed from the DOM, React will update `myRef.current` to be `null`.
-You can read more about this in [Manipulating the DOM with Refs.](/learn/manipulating-the-dom-with-refs)

 ## Manipulating DOM with refs